Student Employment Policies

 Personal calls should be limited to emergencies or essential personal business and should be kept brief.
 Use of cell phones, e-mail, or instant messaging is not appropriate during work hours.

 From the moment a student arrives until the moment he or she leaves, the student is at work.
 It is the student’s responsibility to check with his or her supervisor for additional work assignments.
 A Federal College Work Study Award does not mean that the student is paid to study on the job.
-All work awards – Wittenberg Student Employment, Federal College Work Study Award, and Wittenberg No-Need Student Employment – are designed to assist students in paying for educational expenses and to provide students with work experience in their field of study.
+All work awards – Wittenberg Student Employment and Federal College Work Study Award – are designed to assist students in paying for educational expenses and to provide students with work experience in their field of study.
 Students are expected to remain busy during his or her scheduled shift.
 In some circumstances, if there is not sufficient work to keep the students busy, students may request or be asked to leave early.
 Conversely, there may be times when students are asked to work more than the normally scheduled hours.
 In either case, students will be paid for hours worked.
-Please keep in mind that students are not permitted to work in excess of their work award or 20 hours per week during the academic year.
+Please keep in mind that students are not permitted to work in excess of their work award or 20 hours per week amongst all campus positions during the academic year.

 The university recognizes drug/alcohol dependence as an illness and major health problem.
 Any student who reports to work while under the influence of illicit drugs or substances will be subject to university disciplinary procedure and/or referral.
 Please refer to the Substance Abuse Policy in the Manual for Hourly Staff for further details.